shafreenAnfar/shafreen-public-profile/README.md

       <img src="./images/customer-engagement.png" alt="awards icon" width="1200">
     </td>
     <td style="border: none;">
-      In addition to aforementioned projects, I have taken part in many customer engagements around the globe.
-These customer engagements varies from Quick Start Programs (QSPs) in which a proof of concept is implemented withing a time period of one week, customer training programs related to WSO2 products, to troubleshooting urgent production issues on sight.
+      In addition to the aforementioned projects, I have participated in many customer engagements around the globe.
+These customer engagements vary from Quick Start Programs (QSPs), in which a proof of concept is implemented within a one-week time frame, to customer training programs related to WSO2 products, and troubleshooting urgent production issues on-site.
+I have also participated in several conferences.
       <br/><br/>
-      Countries: Canada, Germany, India, Italy, Netherlands, Singapore, Spain, Sri Lanka, Switzerland, UK, USA
+      Countries: Canada, Ethiopia, Germany, India, Italy, Netherlands, Singapore, Spain, Sri Lanka, Switzerland, UK, USA
     </td>
   </tr>
 </table>